The repair commands allow you to: create and update a repair (ad-hoc or scheduled), and change selected parameters while a repair is running.

 -s, --start-date

-¶–start-date is deprecated, please use –cron instead The date can be expressed relatively to now or as a RFC3339 formatted string.
-To run the task in 2 hours use ‘now+2h’, supported units are:
+¶The date can be expressed relatively to now or as a RFC3339 formatted string.
+To run the task in 2 hours use ‘now+2h’.
+The supported units are:

 If you want the task to start at a specified date use RFC3339 formatted string i.e. ‘2018-01-02T15:04:05-07:00’.
 If you want the repair to start immediately, use the value ‘now’ or skip this flag.